WHAT IS A WILL?

 Virtually every adult should make a will for the following reasons: –

-- This is particularly important if you and your partner are not married, if you have step children, if you have no children, if you do not have close relatives, if you no longer live with your spouse/partner, or if you do have close relatives you do not get on with
+- It is particularly important if you and your partner are not married, if you have step children, if you have no children, if you do not have close relatives, if you no longer live with your spouse/partner, or if you do have close relatives you do not get on with

 - You can make gifts to friends and/or charities

 - You can state when beneficiaries (especially children) are to inherit.
-If you do not they would be able to take assets on reaching eighteen years which many consider too young
+If you do not then they would be able to take assets on reaching eighteen years which many consider too young

 - You appoint the Executors